Designing experiments

 Metric types

-• Custom numeric metrics: Tracks increases or decreases in numeric value against a baseline you set.
+- Custom numeric metrics: Tracks increases or decreases in numeric value against a baseline you set.
 For example, how many items are in a customer's cart when they check out of your online store.

-Choosing how many metrics to use
+Choose how many and what kind of metrics to use

-Creating a roadmap
+Create a roadmap

 There are many tools to help you manage an experiment's roadmap.
 Jira, Trello, Asana, Excel, and Google Sheets are all good candidates for storing and logging information on experiments.